The History of French Melody in 10 Lesser Known Composers

 Jules Massenet (1842 - 1912)

-Massenet composed 280 melodies, but it is for his operas Manon, Werther, Thaïs, Le Cid and Cendrillon that he is particularly remembered.
+Massenet composed 280 melodies, but he is particularly remembered for his operas Manon, Werther, Thaïs, Le Cid and Cendrillon.

 Élégie by Jules Massenet, set to a poem by Louis Gallet